 - Bring your eggs to room temperature.
 You don’t want cold eggs being added to your creamed butter mixture.
 It will seize up the butter.
 So place your eggs in a bowl of warm water for 10 minutes before using them.

-You can store this bread at room temperature for up to 3 days, wrapped in either plastic wrap or tinfoil.
+You can store this lemon poppyseed pound cake at room temperature for up to 3 days, wrapped in either plastic wrap or tinfoil.
 Make sure it’s completely cool before you store it.

 Or you can freeze the bread (I would recommend freezing it unglazed) as well.
 Wrap the bread up in plastic wrap, then a layer of tinfoil and freeze for up to 3 months!
 Simply thaw at room temperature.